Automattic/wp-calypso/client/components/data/query-jetpack-settings/README.md

 	<tr><th>Required</th><td>No</td></tr>
 </table>

 A query to use when requesting Jetpack Settings.
-We currently use this only to send Jetpack Onboarding credentials, which enable us to query and change a few settings through the REST API without needing to have a Jetpack site connected to WordPress.com.